Published: May 21, 2020

 - The retailer must provide the city with proof that their liquor liability insurance covers alcohol sales in any expanded outdoor spaces which, under Minnesota law, must be “compact and contiguous” to the main structure.
 Proof of liquor liability insurance must also be provided for onsite catered events.

 - The city will need to approve a map of expanded service areas.
-Note that guidance from the Minnesota Department of Employment and Economic Development (DEED) limits bars and restaurants to 50 guests with reservations for the entire outdoor service area.
+Note that guidance from the Minnesota Department of Employment and Economic Development (DEED) limits the number of guests bars and restaurants may have and requires reservations.

 - Cities may want to consider noise and traffic concerns.